 The entire province in Canada recommends the use of winter tires but it is only mandatory in few places.

 On BC roads, winter tires or all-season tires with the “M+S” (mud and snow) symbol are required between October 1st and March 31.

-The tires must have at least 3.5mm of tread depth, they are usually found when driving towards high mountain passes or places where weather conditions change unpredictably.
+The tires must have at least 3.5mm of tread depth, and they are obligatory when driving towards high mountain passes or places where weather conditions change unpredictably.

 It is mandatory to have four winter tires from December 1 to March 15 and the tire must be branded with the peak mountain with a snowflake symbol.

-There will be a fine of price between $200 to $300 for anyone who doesn’t follow the law when they get caught.
+There will be a fine between $200 to $300 for anyone who does not follow the law when they get caught.

-There can be an exemption for those who obtain winter tire exemption certificate or to vehicles visiting Quebec because the vehicle will be registered and plated from its home jurisdiction.
+There can be an exemption for those who obtain a winter tire exemption certificate or to vehicles visiting Quebec because the vehicle will be registered and plated from its home jurisdiction.

 Manitoba and Ontario

-In this region studded tires are permitted between October 1 and April 30 throughout the province of Manitoba but not mandated also, for vehicles with an ownership address in Northern Ontario, as defined by the Territorial Districts of Algoma, Cochrane, Kenora, Manitoulin, Nipissing, Parry Sound, Rainy River, Sudbury, Thunder Bay, and Temiskaming.
+In this region studded tires are permitted between October 1 and April 30 throughout the province of Manitoba but not mandated for vehicles with an ownership address in Northern Ontario, as defined by the Territorial Districts of Algoma, Cochrane, Kenora, Manitoulin, Nipissing, Parry Sound, Rainy River, Sudbury, Thunder Bay, and Temiskaming.

 However, the studs must not protrude more than 1/8th of an inch from the tread or traction surface of the tire.

-Only mandate winter tire regulations for school buses and studded tires are allowed between October 15 and May 1.
+Studded tires are allowed between October 15 and May 1.

 Alberta, Prince Edward Island, Saskatchewan, Newfoundland, Labrador, Northwest Territories, Yukon, and Nunavut.

-- Studded tires are permitted between October 1ST and May 31ST at Prince Edward Island.
-But the studs must not protrude more than 3.2mm beyond the tread surface of the tire.
+- Studded tires are permitted between October 1ST and May 31ST at Prince Edward Island, but the studs must not protrude more than 3.2mm beyond the tread surface of the tire.